zerodogg/scriptbucket/README.markdown

     txt2html            A *very* simple script to convert a pure-text file into HTML.

+    xspf2m3u            A script that converts [XSPF](http://xspf.org/) playlists to M3U.

     zd-cleandir         A script to help clean up directories that constantly get new files (such as mail attachment directories).
 It will sort files into YYYY/MM directories for more permanent storage.
 Only files older than 7 days